 But the worst remains behind.
 Our tailors are triumphant, and our young fellows well dressed, but they are all alike.
 They have no originality, and they are far beyond eccentricity.
 When of old they apparelled Gargantua it needed the genius of Rabelais to describe his costume, but now we have not half the variety in coats that our Shakesperian ancestors had in beards.
 We dress not as "single spies, but in battalions."
 We are regularly packed, sorted, and labelled in our dress.
-The artist assumes a picturesque careand labelled in our dress.
 The artist assumes a picturesque carelessness, and is as much a martyr in his loose coat as was Beau Leslie when lifted into his buckskin tights.
-The high church priest in his M.B. waistcoat and straitcoat, is as much parcelled out in the street from the Methody in shabby black and dubiously white tie, as the Rector in the pulpit in the "richest armazine price sevenand-a-half guineas" is from the curate in the reading-desk, in his stuff cassock price twenty shillings.
+The high church priest in his M.B. waistcoat and straitcoat, is as much parcelled out in the street from the Methody in shabby black and dubiously white tie, as the Rector in the pulpit in the "richest armazine price seven-and-a-half guineas" is from the curate in the reading-desk, in his stuff cassock price twenty shillings.
 The "suit especially adapted for the counting-house" distinguishes the city gent from the west end swell in his Granville walking coat.
 The man who "boats" dresses differently from him who "drives."
-The person who affects a stable habit, has his trousers cut to look "'ossy;" he who is literary and studious varies much from him who belongs to a Government office and does a bit of Park at twenty minutes past four.
-Over all office and does a bit of Park at twenty minutes past four.
-Over all these is the tailor triumphant, nay the costume invades the tongue and infects the speech.
+The person who affects a stable habit, has his trousers cut to look "'ossy;" he who is literary and studious varies much from him who belongs to a Government and studious varies much from him who belongs to a Government office and does a bit of Park at twenty minutes past four.
+Over all these is the tailor triumphant, may the costume invades the tongue and infects the speech.
 The Cambridge or Oxford man talks differently from his fellows; barristers and clergymen modulate their speech variously, and the latter assume an affectionately sympathising and christian shake of the hand, and half pitying, half patronising manner of speech, which is excessively irritating to their poorer parishioners.
-The governing classes speak in the old loud Norman way, which irresistibly reminds one that they have footmen, and that the marble halls wherein they dwell are spacious.
+The governing classes speak in the old loud Norman way, which irresistibly reminds one that they have footnen, and that the marble halls wherein they dwell are spacious.
 Whether these habits which we have so lightly touched are exactly calculated to bind class to class we doubt.
 Whether they are in sober truth proper and Christian is another question.
 Society seems certainly to have clothed itself very much better, but they who dwell in Kings' houses are as easily distinguished now-a-days, although they wear surtouts and round hats, as if they were clothed in the soft raiment of the gospel.
 One thing is certain.
-The tailor's supremacy may do good for trade, but it must be hurtful to independent thought and feeling.
+Then tailor's supremacy may do good for trade, but it infist be hurtful to independent thought and feeling.
 He who is always thinking how he is dressed, will never be at ease and feel like a gentleman.
 Poor GOLDSMITH in his immortal plum-coloured suit, made by one FILBY, was no doubt a martyr, and not half so comfortable as in his ragged dressing gown in Green Arbour Court.
 The true gentleman will do well to follow the precept of not caring wherewithal he shall be clothed, not running into debt in college or in town to procure fine garments, and above all in defying as strongly as possible the tailor's supremacy.